ahmadhasankhan/RailsWithAngular/rails_with_angular.md

 Goal
 ------
-Create an application which is using *AngularJs* in front-end and Rails In Back-end.
+Create an application which will use *AngularJs* In front-end and Rails In Back-end.

 Main Features
 --------------------
-- **Add product:** You can add a new product.
+- **Add Product:** You can add a new product.
-- **Listing the products:** You can see the list of product.
+- **List Products:** You can see the list of product.
 - **Show Product:** You should be able to see the full detail of the product after clicking on particular product.
 - **Edit Product:** You can edit a particular product on click.
-- **Delete product:** You would be able to delete a product.
+- **Delete product:** You would be able to delete product.

 Tools
 -------